The Human–AI Semantic Declaration Interface

 Author Note

-This concept forms part of the ongoing work of the HABITS Institute and the Australian Resonant Physics Initiative exploring governance structures for advanced AI systems operating within planetary boundaries.
+This concept forms part of the ongoing work of the HABITS Institute and the Australian Resonant Physics Initiative (ARPI), exploring governance structures for advanced AI systems operating within planetary boundaries.

 Conceptual Interface Illustrations

-The following visual mockups illustrate how a Human–AI Semantic Declaration Interface could operate in practice.
-Rather than relying on open-ended prompts, the interface structures interaction through explicit declarations of intent, scope, evidence standards, and operational constraints before reasoning begins.
+Rather than relying on open-ended prompts, interaction is structured through explicit declarations of intent, scope, evidence standards, and operational constraints before reasoning begins.

-Description for Image 1
+Description for Image 1 — Intent and Scope Declaration

-Description for Image 2
+Description for Image 2 — Constraint and Evidence Selection

 • evidence requirements